 New PvP Mode

 OW2 will introduce a new PvP mode called Push.
-The premise of this mode is fairly simple: Both teams fight for control over a robot pushing two barriers across the map in either direction.
-The team that manages to push the robot furthest into enemy territory by the end is crowned the winner.
+The premise of this mode is relatively simple: both teams fight for control over a robot pushing two barriers across the map in either direction.
+The team that manages to push the robot furthest into enemy territory by the end will be the winner.

-It’s an interesting twist on the Payload mode fans have become familiar with and seems like it will provide an opportunity for new team compositions/strategies to emerge.
+It’s an exciting twist on the Payload mode fans have become familiar with, and it seems like it will provide an opportunity for new team compositions/strategies to emerge.
 Surprisingly, the new mode is not exclusive to OW2 and will also be added to OW at launch.

-Players can expect to get well-acquainted with a plethora of new maps that are being added in OW2.
-Each one is based off of a location from the new story mode/Hero missions and features a unique layout and associated game mode.
+Players can expect to get well-acquainted with an abundance of new maps that are being added in OW2.
+Each one is based on a location from the new story mode/Hero missions and features a unique layout and associated game mode.

 The Final Word on Overwatch 2

 It’s always interesting to watch how game companies approach sequels, especially when it comes to “live service” games such as OW.
-While offering backwards compatibility for previously released skins, maps, and heroes is a show of good faith, there’s likely to be at least one exclusive feature that will upset a significant portion of fans.
+While offering backward compatibility for previously released skins, maps and heroes is a show of good faith, there’s likely to be at least one exclusive feature that will upset fans.

-There are already a lot of debates taking place in relation to OW2 and whether it even deserves to be considered a sequel or simply an expansion.
-You can always count on fans to voice their opinions whenever they feel wronged or taken advantage of but as of now reception appears to be somewhat mixed.
+There are already a lot of debates taking place concerning OW2 and whether it even deserves to be considered a sequel or only an expansion.
+You can always count on fans to voice their opinions whenever they feel wronged or taken advantage of, but as of now, reception appears to be somewhat mixed.